After their 19-year-old daughter, Marie, left for college an hour away from their Minneapolis home, Mary and Ed kept very close tabs on her.

 - Managing their spending money and bank account

-Now is also the time to help your teen learn how to safely navigate potentially dangerous situations that may come with college, such as party culture.
+Now is also the time to help your teen learn how to safely navigate potentially dangerous situations that may come with college.

 With preparation, by the time college rolls around, you can trust that your teen is ready for more autonomy.
 There will still be missteps: They will oversleep and miss class.
 They won’t study and will get a bad grade.
 That freshman 15?
 They might gain it, or more.
 They might blow their budget.